 The team will be made up of a paediatrician (or child and adolescent psychiatrist), a psychologist and a speech pathologist.
 Between them they will carry out a wide-ranging series of assessments over several appointments, with the members of a “multi-disciplinary” assessment team.

 Once the assessment has been completed, the team will decide if your child meets the criteria for a diagnosis of Autism Spectrum Disorder and a diagnosis will be made.

 Diagnosis is usually made from the age of about 18 months onwards.
 Sometimes a provisional diagnosis is made when the child is very young and is reassessed at a later date.

 There are also private practitioners and teams who conduct assessments on a fee-paying basis.
-We have details of many practitioners in our Directory of Services.
-To obtain details of suitable practitioners in your region, contact the InfoLine on 1300 308 699.

 After the Child’s Diagnosis